Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Bipartite and non-bipartite arrangements

+The algorithm to construct a maximal bipartite arrangement (\cref{algo:bip_and_nonbip_arrangements:maximal_bip:algorithm:Bipartite_MaxLA}): one simply has to compute a proper $2$-coloring of the tree, sort the set of vertices by degree for each color using counting sort \parencite{Cormen2001a}, and arrange the vertices to form a bipartite arrangement using said order.

-Now we prove that a maximal bipartite arrangement of any $n$-vertex (bipartite) graph, that is, the solution to {\tt bipartite MaxLA}, can be constructed in time and space $\bigO{n}$.
+Now we prove that a maximal bipartite arrangement of any $n$-vertex connected bipartite graph, that is, the solution to {\tt bipartite MaxLA}, can be constructed in time and space $\bigO{n}$.
 This is key to many of the results proven later in this article and follows from \Nurse.

-\begin{theorem} A maximal bipartite arrangement of an $n$-vertex bipartite graph can be constructed in time and space $\bigO{n}$. \end{theorem} \begin{proof} Let $\bipgraph=(V_1\cup V_2,E)$ be an $n$-vertex bipartite graph, where $V_1$ and $V_2$ are the two partitions of vertices for which every edge $uv\in E$ is such that $u\in V_1$ and $v\in V_2$.
+\begin{theorem} \cref{algo:bip_and_nonbip_arrangements:maximal_bip:algorithm:Bipartite_MaxLA} solves {\tt bipartite MaxLA} for any connected bipartite graph in time and space $\bigO{n}$. \end{theorem} \begin{proof} Let $\bipgraph=(V_1\cup V_2,E)$ be an $n$-vertex connected bipartite graph, where $V_1$ and $V_2$ are the two partitions of vertices for which every edge $uv\in E$ is such that $u\in V_1$ and $v\in V_2$.
 W.l.o.g., in any bipartite arrangement $\arr$ of $\bipgraph$ the vertices of $V_1$ are arranged first and the vertices of $V_2$ are arranged second in the arrangement.
 Therefore, for any $u\in V_1$ we must have $\level{u}=+\degree{u}$, and for $v\in V_2$ we must have $\level{v}=-\degree{v}$.
-By \cref{propos:previous_work:properties_max_linarr:non_increasing_levsig}, vertices in $V_1$ must be placed in the arrangement non-increasingly by degree, and the vertices in $V_2$ must be placed non-decreasingly by degree.
-Now, since \cref{propos:previous_work:properties_max_linarr:non_increasing_levsig} is satisfied by construction and \cref{propos:previous_work:properties_max_linarr:no_neighs_in_same_level} is satisfied by definition of bipartite arrangement, and these describe necessary conditions for an arrangement to be maximum, the result is a maximal bipartite arrangement.
-Recall that the vertices with the same level value can be ordered arbitrarily (\cref{propos:previous_work:properties_max_linarr:permutation_of_equal_level}).
+By recalling the proof of \cref{propos:properties_max_arrs:known:non_increasing_levsig}, it is easy to see that vertices in $V_1$ must be placed in the arrangement non-increasingly by degree, and the vertices in $V_2$ must be placed non-decreasingly by degree, in order to construct a maximal bipartite arrangement.
+By construction of the arrangement, no two adjacent vertices will ever have the same level value.
+Given these two facts, and by recalling the proof of \cref{propos:properties_max_arrs:known:permutation_of_equal_level}, it is easy to see that the vertices with the same level value can also be ordered arbitrarily while keeping the cost constant.
+Finally, these conditions are also sufficient since a connected bipartite graph has a unique proper bicoloring.